vkmanojk/Networks-VirtualLAN/README.md

 # VLAN Simulation
 VLAN Simulation is done with the help of Netmiko.
 Please find the complete network diagram [here](https://github.com/vkmanojk/Networks-VirtualLAN/blob/master/VLAN.pkt).
 This file contains the detailed configuration file along with ip address ranges for all the devices.
+The following is a simulation of a part of the actual setup.
 ### Simulation Diagram
 ![alt text](https://github.com/vkmanojk/Networks-VirtualLAN/blob/master/output/VLanSimulationDiagram.png)